This annual list of the best restoration services franchises was revised and updated on February 17, 2021.

 The company’s “rescue” approach to its property work has led to its slogan, “The paramedics of property damage.”
 Employees receive very thorough training at the PuroClean Academy, including advanced Applied Structural Drying (ASD) techniques in their “flood house,” one of the few such training facilities approved by the IICRC.

 This company restored 300 properties in the wake of Hurricane Harvey – and did it in just one week.

-Founded in 1990 and franchising since 1991, the number of locations currently totals 285, of which none are company-owned and 38 are located outside the US.
+Founded in 1990 and franchising since 1991, the number of locations currently totals 309 (up from the previously reported total of 285), of which none are company-owned and 36 are located outside the US.

 911 Restoration calls itself “the fresh start company” because that’s what people need when disaster strikes their home or business.
 Being sensitive to the human emotional aspect of disasters has been an important focal point of this company from the beginning.
 It takes a caring approach to customers going through difficult times.

 Whether it’s a residential or commercial customer, available services include water damage restoration, mold removal, fire and smoke damage restoration, sewage backup cleanup and general disaster restoration, as well as complimentary pre-loss planning.
 And the company even promises a 45-minute response time within its service areas.